runtimeverification/evm-semantics/include/kframework/foundry.md

 First we have some helpers in K which can:

 -   Inject a given boolean condition into's this execution's path condition, and
--   Check that a given boolean condition holds (recording failure if not).
+-   Check that a given boolean condition holds (recording failure if not), by
+-   Setting the `FoundryCheat .
+Failed` location to `True`.

 ```k
     syntax KItem ::= #assume ( Bool ) [klabel(foundry_assume), symbol]